alexarlord-boop/devops/README.md

   4. Resolving conflicts
   5. Git role in "X as Code"

-Git is needed across multiple tools and DeVops Concepts, whether you are
+Git is needed across multiple tools and DevOps concepts, whether you are
   a. writing a pipeline or infrastructure configuration
   b. writing Kubernetes manifest files or application code